cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 - On stakeholders (Related to {{ISO.27001:2013}} Clause 4)

-It is needed to consider protection of customer's assets, as well as division of responsibility with outsourcee including security of private key management for crypto asset, and mattes by which a crypto assets  custodian may give social impacts like money laundering.
+It is needed to consider protection of customer's assets, as well as division of responsibility with outsourcers including security of private key management for crypto asset, and mattes by which a crypto assets  custodian may give social impacts like money laundering.

 - On security policy (Related to {{ISO.27001:2013}} Clause 5)